Two policemen killed in attack on polio vaccination teams in Khyber Pakhtunkhwa

 Two policemen were killed in northwest Pakistan on Tuesday as unidentified gunmen attacked a health office where polio vaccination teams were gathered, officials said.

-The attack occurred in Upper Orakzai in Khyber Pakhtunkhwa province, where around 13 polio team members were present, Mohammad Zeeshan Khan, deputy coordinator of the government body managing polio campaigns, told Reuters.
+Mohammad Zeeshan Khan, deputy coordinator of the government body managing polio campaigns, told Reuters that the attack occurred in Upper Orakzai in Khyber Pakhtunkhwa province, where around 13 polio team members were present.

 “We are in touch with local authorities and confirm the polio teams are safe,” Khan said.